 A Noweb file is a sequence of chunks.
-A chunk may contain code or documentation and may appear in any order.
+A chunk may contain code or documentation texts, and may appear in any order.
 Code chunks contain program source code and references to other code chunks.
 Several code chunks may have the same name.
 Noweb tools are implemented as pipelines.
 Each pipeline begins with the Noweb source file.
-Successive stages of the pipeline implement simple transformations of the source until the desired results appears from the end of the pipeline.
-Users change or extend Noweb inserting or removing pipelines stages rather than recompiling it.
+Successive stages of the pipeline implement simple transformations of the source until the desired results appears in the end of the pipeline.
+Users change or extend Noweb by inserting or removing pipelines stages rather than recompiling it.

-Ramsey claims that Noweb is simpler than Knuth's Web due to its independence of the target programming language, but it also means that Noweb can do less.
+Ramsey claims that Noweb is simpler than Knuth's Web due to its independence on the target programming language, but it also means that Noweb can do less.
 The system is extensible in the sense that new tools can be easily added to it, requiring no reprogramming.
-Its Weave tool preserves white spaces and program indentation when expanding chunks.
-Theses features are necessary to document program in languages like Miranda and Haskell, in which indentation is significant.
+Its weave tool preserves white spaces and program indentation when expanding chunks.
+Theses features are necessary to document programs in languages like Miranda and Haskell, in which indentation is significant.
 In Noweb one can extract more than one program from a single source file.
-It also generates compiler directives so as to given the underlying compiler the location of lines on the original input files.
-This facility help issuing good error messages.
+It also generates compiler directives so as to give the underlying compiler the location of lines on the original input files.
+This facility helps issuing good error messages.

-Most of the differences between Web and Noweb come from the fact thar Web has language-dependent features which are not present in Noweb.
-Web works poorly with $IAT_EX$ . $IAT_EX$ cannot be used in Web source, and getting weave output to work in $IAT_EX$ documents requires tedious adjustments by hand.
-At last, Noweb works with both plain $T_EX$ and $IAT_EX$ .
+Most of the differences between Web and Noweb come from the fact that Web has language-dependent features which are not present in Noweb.
+Web works poorly with IAT_EX , which cannot be used in Web source, and requires tedious adjustments by hand to get weave output to work in IAT_EX documents.
+At last, Noweb works with both plain TEX and IAT_EX .
 Web takes the monolithic view of literate programming, while Noweb's approach is to compose simple tools that manipulate files in the Noweb format.

-Modern tools [26], Nuweb and Funnelweb are also language-independent.
-To users Noweb and Nuweb look very similar.
-There are minor syntactic differences: Nuweb uses markup within the source file instead of command-line options to show things like the names of output files, but both are simple ad easy to master.
-Funnelweb is a complex tool that includes its own rudimentary typesetting language and command shell.
+Modern tools [26], like Nuweb and Funnelweb, are also language-independent.
+To users Noweb looks very similar to Nuweb.
+There are only minor syntactic differences: Nuweb uses markup within the source file instead of command-line options to show things like the names of output files, but both are simple ad easy to master.
+Funnelweb is a complex tool that includes its own typesetting language and command shell.

-To conclude, no system today went beyond the experimental stage or beyond the capacity to handle small programs.
+Concluding, no system today has gone beyond the experimental stage or beyond the capacity to handle small programs.
 Programming in the large with such systems is an objective still far to be reached.
 Moreover the problem of documenting the programs is marginally considered.

-Our purpose is thus to offer a tool which permits to record all the experiences accumulated when developing an application based on (constraint) logic programming, and maintaining it: programming, debugging, performing verifications.
+Our purpose is thus to offer a tool which permits to record all the experiences accumulated when developing an application based on (constraint) logic programming, and when maintaining it.
 The high level of expressiveness of constraint logic programming makes possible to consider a program as an executable specification.
-It is thus quite clear what such system has to provide: an easy way to mixture natural language comments and program with text editing facilities, program debugging functionalities and validation tools with easy interfaces.
+It is thus quite clear what such system has to provide: i) an easy way to mixture natural language comments and program with text editing facilities; ii) program debugging functionalities and iii) validation tools with easy interfaces.

-Following this idea, we propose to consider that a CLP program is a unique document written with a methodology which takes into account the peculiar aspects of logic programming on one side.
-On the other side, it must have the flexibility of a textual document.
-All the informations concerning the program development and its maintainance will be recorded in this single document.
+Following this idea, we propose to consider a CLP program as a unique document written with a methodology which takes into account the peculiar aspects of logic programming.
+All information concerning the program development and its maintainance will be recorded in this single document.
 Obviously such a document will grow very quickly and therefore functions to help writers or readers to handle and to use it must be defined.
-We propose here an experimental system based on the hypertext system Thot [23], called HyperPro, whose purpose is to handle such documents and facilitate logic programs development.
+The experimental system, called HyperPro, we propose is based on the hypertext system Thot [23].
+The purpose of HyperPro is to handle such documents and facilitate logic programs development.